buddhabrot/UlamAnalysis/README.md

 <img src="2nplus1.jpg">

-Now, moving right of left from a number can mean three things:
+Now, moving around from a number can mean three things:

 - Either it means subtracting or adding "1" to the number, depending if you are on the top, bottom, right, or left of the current "turn".
 - If you jump down from the right-bottom point to the next turn, you simply add a number (and reversely, you subtract only one if you retreat to a previous turn from this position)